rrbn/TestArchiveCreator/docs/install-puppeteer-local.md

 apt install libxdamage
 ````

 The puppeteer installation will automatically add the headless chrome to the home directory of the current user.
-Tho avoid this being done in the home of root, create a temporary user for the installation and change the directory ownership afterwards.
+To avoid this being done in the home of root, create a temporary user for the installation and change the directory ownership afterwards.

 ````
 useradd -d /srv/puppeteer -m -s /bin/bash puppeteer